afcarl/poodle/README.md

 <p align="center"> <img src="doc/img/science-and-magic.png" width="640"/> </p>

-> Recently we have discovered that Python code can be translated into AI planning task in a consistent and composable way, and that the planner can then figure out the solution from imperatively-incomplete program using accelerated state space exploration, with the result as usable as an ordinary Python program.
+> Recently we have discovered that Python code can be translated into AI planning task in a consistent and composable way, and that the planner can then figure out the solution from an imperatively-incomplete program using accelerated state space exploration, with the result as usable as an ordinary Python program.

 > We believe that the future of programming is in the fusion of human and AI.
-In the future, developer's job will only be to optimize the program so that it fits into computer's capacity, by adding heuristics as needed.
-Everything else will be done by the computer itself: figuring out glue code for APIs and SDKs, adding error handling, creating abstraction plumbing from user intent to implemetation specifics, also deloyment, operation, etc.
+In the future, the developer's job will only be to optimize the program so that it fits into computer's capacity, by adding heuristics as needed.
+Everything else will be done by the computer itself: figuring out glue code for APIs and SDKs, adding error handling, creating abstraction plumbing from user intent to implemetation specifics, and also deployment, operation, etc.

 ## Introduction

 Poodle is a python module that enables construction of complex planning and constraint satisfaction problems using familiar pythonic paradigms in production environments.
-It is still in early stage of development but is already powering [*kubectl&#x2011;val*, our tool to prevent Kubernetes configuration errors](https://github.com/criticalhop/kubectl-val).
+It is still in the early stage of development, but is already powering [*kubectl&#x2011;val*, our tool to prevent Kubernetes configuration errors](https://github.com/criticalhop/kubectl-val).

 Poodle introduces a pair of python functions called `xschedule` and `schedule` that implement automated planning mechanism, and a new base object `Object`: